google/rax/README.md

 @inproceedings{jagerman2022rax,
-  title = {Rax: Composable Learning-to-Rank using JAX}, author  = {Rolf Jagerman and Xuanhui Wang and Honglei Zhuang and Zhen Qin and Mike Bendersky and Marc Najork}, year  = {2022}, booktitle = {Proceedings of the 28th ACM SIGKDD International Conference on Knowledge Discovery \& Data Mining}
+  title = {Rax: Composable Learning-to-Rank using JAX}, author  = {Rolf Jagerman and Xuanhui Wang and Honglei Zhuang and Zhen Qin and Michael Bendersky and Marc Najork}, year  = {2022}, booktitle = {Proceedings of the 28th ACM SIGKDD International Conference on Knowledge Discovery \& Data Mining}
 }